youyanggu/covid19_projections/about.md

 As of April 11, Connecticut currently has 448 deaths, and yet the IHME is projecting 4,614 deaths, a 10x increase.
 Their range is also 1,143-13,559, an extremely large range.
 Our projections from April 11 show a range of 1,337 - 3,850.

+*April 15 note: We have since incorporated the relaxing of social distancing in our model, leading to higher projections for CT.
+Because IHME assumes full social distancing through June, their projeciton of 4,614 deaths on April 11 is still an over-projection given those assumptions.*

 ### US June-August: under-projection

 As of April 11, IHME projects 225 (0 - 1,180) deaths in the US from June 1 to August 4.
 While we hope the US only has 225 total deaths from June to August (an average of 3 deaths per day), we believe this is an underestimate.
 The upper range of 1,180 (18 deaths per day) also appears to be an under-projection *for an upper range*.
 Meanwhile, our model is projecting 8,373 (944 - 29,315) deaths in US from June 1 to August 4.